Demystifying Nirvana

 One of the most enjoyable online courses I’ve taken.
 It’s still resonating within me.

-This course on a pithy topic with teachers well reversed in the dharma and their respective fields was well worth my investment of time and money.
-The teachers are clear and engaging, the discussions thought-provoking and the supplemental resources allow easily for continued study.
+This course on a pithy topic with teachers well-versed in the dharma and their respective fields was well worth my investment of time and money.
+The teachers are clear and engaging, the discussions thought-provoking, and the supplemental resources allow easily for continued study.

 An excellent course!
 I thoroughly enjoyed it, especially the multiple perspectives offered by the different teachers.
 It is refreshing to see such a complex and rich topic addressed from different angles through the perspectives of experienced teachers, rather than relying on a single point of view.